mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 \
 (I use the default "Debian", "Debian GNU/Linux 11 (bullseye)" "x86/64, amd64 built on 20230411, supports Shielded VM features ".)
+\
+After selecting/confirming it go to "Firewall" and check "Allow HTTP traffic" and "Allow HTTPS traffic".
+\
+Expand "Advanced options
+Networking, disks, security, management, sole-tenancy" and then expand "Networking Hostname and network interfaces" now scroll to "Network interfaces", expand the default one and change under "Network Service Tier" it from "Premium" to Standard.
+\